The Big Bounce (1969 film): Production

 Leonard sold the film rights to producer William Dozier, who owned Greenway Productions.
-Greenway signed a deal with Warner Brothers in 1967 to provide a series of films, starting with The Big Bounce.
+Greenway signed a deal with Warner Bros.-Seven Arts in 1967 to provide a series of films, starting with The Big Bounce.
 Leonard stated, "The producer’s son [Robert Dozier] ended up writing the script.
 It was an awful movie, and that’s all I can say about it."
 In a letter to a colleague, Leonard called the script "a 1957 situation-TV script with dirty words.
 If this is their purpose, I can’t argue, but they could have saved money by dusting off an episode from Hawaiian Eye or 77 Sunset Strip and turning it into a feature.
 I think they’re missing an opportunity to do something interesting and different."

 Ryan O'Neal and Leigh Taylor-Young were married at the time, both having been featured in ABC's popular prime-time serial Peyton Place.
 It was O'Neal's first lead role in a feature film.
 He made it while on summer hiatus from Peyton Place.

 Filming started in August 1968.
 Exteriors were shot in Carmel and Monterey County.